blaenk/blaenk.github.io/provider/notes/angular.markdown

 # Services

 It's possible to register object-creating recipes that are interpreted by the `$injector` to provide wired-up instances.
-Objects created by the `$injector` are called **services**, and these are singletons --- only one instance of any given service is created.
+Objects created by the `$injector` are called **services**, and these are singletons.
+Only one instance of any given service is created.

 There are ways to control how objects are created.
 The first and simplest way is to register a pre-defined instance with `value`.
 Objects registered with `value` can't express dependencies.